 Dr. Corey-Bloom's sense of urgency in finding a sufficiently sensitive diagnostic biomarker or test for AD, while shared by the AD and dementia research community at large, is in many ways emblematic of her all-encompassing patient-centered orientation in clinical practice.
 By her own account, she is first and foremost a physician, whose primary duty is to help her patients.
 This intense commitment to care is the wellspring of her healthy obsession about developing effective treatments for patients, and their caretaker family members, struggling under the daily burden of what are truly devastating neurodegenerative diseases.

-As an investigator at the UCSD Shiley-Marcos Alzheimer's Disease Research Center and as director of multidisciplinary clinics at the UCSD and VA San Diego Medical Centers specializing in HD and MS (Huntington's Disease Clinic, designated a Center of Excellence by the Huntington's Disease Society of America; Multiple Sclerosis Center; and Genetically Handicapped Persons Program), Dr. Corey-Bloom regularly accesses or presides over clinical resources and database-enriching patient pools that are optimally positioned for development and testing of what may one day prove to be breakthough treatments that at least slow the progression of, if not outright derail or cure, diseases such as Huntington's and Multiple Sclerosis.
+Dr. Corey-Bloom regularly accesses or presides over clinical resources and database-enriching patient pools that are optimally positioned for development and testing of what may one day prove to be breakthrough treatments that at least slow the progression of, if not outright derail or cure, diseases such as Huntington's and Multiple Sclerosis.

 Her reputation for early and aggressive treatment was earned, locally and nationally, when the first disease-modifying therapies became available for clinical trials with Alzheimer's patients, and she has since never let up.
 Much to the supportive amusement of colleagues, under approval of the Drug Enforcement Agency after a two-decade hiatus of U.S. research on the medical uses of marijuana, she is principal investigator on a placebo-controlled clinical study of this drug's efficacy in relieving the muscle pain and rigidity of MS patients.